linusjf/BIAY/September2024.md

 [![Prayer of Judith](https://raw.githubusercontent.com/linusjf/BIAY/main/September/jpgs/Day249.jpg)](https://youtu.be/f27psD92Kv8 "Prayer of Judith")

-### Day #249 Setting a deadline for our petitions is like putting God to the test.
+### Day #249 Setting a deadline for our petitions is like putting God to the test

 Who said beauty, wisdom, and goodness cannot be found together in a woman, we have a heroine from the Old Testament “Judith” who has all these qualities.